zk-phi/preact-web-components/Readme.md

 - 💀 This is an WIP, UNTESTED

-Yet another VERY thin, opinionated wrapper to convert Preact components to Web Components, with highly-customizable attribute parsers.
+Yet another VERY thin (<1KB Brotli'd), opinionated wrapper to convert Preact components to Web Components, with highly-customizable attribute parsers.

 ## Installation